award

 When Might a Court Award Punitive Damages?

-A: Punitive damages are relatively rare in California courts because they require proof of extreme negligence or intentional harm.
+Punitive damages are relatively rare in California courts because they require proof of extreme negligence or intentional harm.
 Most personal injury cases focus on compensatory damages, but if a defendant’s actions were particularly outrageous, courts might consider punitive measures.
-For further reading, California’s recent cases on punitive damage awards provide valuable insights—NBC LA often covers high-profile cases that involve such considerations.

-It’s important to note that most personal injury cases in California, including Stockton, are settled outside of court.
+Most personal injury cases in California, including Stockton, are settled outside of court.
 Settlements are frequent, especially when an insurance company is involved.
 As an accident victim, consulting with an experienced personal injury attorney for settlement negotiations is wise.
-A lawyer can help avoid insufficient offers and work towards a more favorable settlement.
+A lawyer can help avoid inadequate offers and work toward a more favourable settlement.
 If a settlement cannot be reached, an attorney can guide the filing of a lawsuit and the progression to trial.
 Contact Heidari Law Group today for a free consultation.

 Nearby Heidari Law Locations